Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Description of the model and main results

+We will see in Section \ref{s31} that, using the graphical representation, one can simultaneously construct Moran models for any $\om\in\Db^\star$.
+Now, consider an independent pure-jump subordinator $(J(t))_{t\geq 0}$, with L\'evy measure $\mu$ on $(0,1)$ satisfying \eqref{intmu}.
+Thanks to Theorem \ref{thm2.1} the process $Z_N^J\defeq (Z_N^J(t))_{t\geq 0}$ is well defined.
+We refer to $Z_N^J$ as the \emph{annealed fit-counting process}.
+By definition, we have In other words, $\Pb(Z_N^\om \in \cdot)$ is the law of $Z_N^J$ conditionally on a realization $\om$ of the environment (i.e. $\Pb(Z_N^\om \in \cdot) = \Pb(Z_N^J \in \cdot \mid J=\om)$) and is classically referred to as the \textit{quenched measure} while $\Pb(Z_N^J \in \cdot)$ integrates the effect of the random environment and is classically referred to as the \textit{annealed measure}.
+The process $Z_N^J$ is a continuous-time Markov chain on $[N]_0$ with infinitesimal generator

-where $\beta(Nx,u)\sim \textrm{Bin}(Nx,u)$, and for any $i\in[Nx]_0$, $\Hs(N,N(1-x),i)\sim\textrm{Hyp}(N,N(1-x),i)$ are independent.
+where $B_n(u)\sim \textrm{Bin}(n,u)$, and for any $i\in[n]_0$, $\Hs(N,N-n,i)\sim\textrm{Hyp}(N,N-n,i)$ are independent.

-The dynamic of the graphical representation is as follows: For each $i,j\in [N]$ with $i\neq j$, open (resp. filled) arrowheads from level $i$ to level $j$ appear at rate $\sigma_N/N$ (resp. $1/N$).
+The dynamic of the graphical representation is as follows: For each $i,j\in [N]$ with $i\neq j$, selective (resp. neutral) arrows from level $i$ to level $j$ appear at rate $\sigma_N/N$ (resp. $1/N$).
 For each $i\in [N]$, open circles (resp. crosses) appear at level $i$ at rate $\theta_N\nu_0$ (resp. $\theta_N\nu_1$).
-For each $k \in [N]$, every group of $k$ lines is subject to a simultaneous reproduction at rate where the set of $k$ descents is chosen uniformly at random among the $N$ individuals, and $k$ open arrowheads are drawn uniformly at random from the $k$ parents to the $k$ descents.
+For each $k \in [N]$, every group of $k$ lines is subject to simultaneous potential reproductions at rate resulting in the appearance of $k$ selective arrows from the lines of this group (of potential parents) to the lines of a group of size $k$ (the potential descendants) that is chosen uniformly at random among subsets of size $k$ of the $N$ individuals.
+The $k$ selective arrows are drawn uniformly at random from the $k$ potential parents to the $k$ potential descendants.
+Recall that only type $0$ propagates through selective arrows, while both types propagates through neutral arrows.
+The appearance of a selective arrow is therefore silent when the potential parent at its tail is of type $1$.